6. Multiplicative Functionals#

 can be approximated by the reciprocal of the one-period holding-period return on a long-term bond.

-This approach is an example of partial identification because the vector \(Y_1\) of asset payoffs may not be sufficient to reconstruct all of the potential one-period asset payoffs and prices.
-That is, because of data limitations, an econometrician may choose to use incomplete data on financial markets.
+This approach is an example of partial identification because the vector \(Y_1\) of asset payoffs may not be sufficient to reconstruct all potential one-period asset payoffs and prices.
+This could be because data limitations lead an econometrician to choose to use incomplete data on financial markets.

-Applications often study the unconditional counterpart to this problem to avoid having to estimate conditional expectations.
-For such problems, conditioning can be brought in through the “back door” using the by scaling payoffs and prices with variables in the conditioning information set along the lines suggested by [Hansen and Singleton, 1982] and [Hansen and Richard, 1987].
-See [Bakshi and Chabi-Yo, 2012] and [Bakshi et al., 2017] for some implementations along these lines.
+To avoid having to estimate conditional expectations, applications often study an unconditional counterpart to this problem.
+In such situations, conditioning can be brought in through the “back door” by scaling payoffs and prices with variables in the conditioning information set; for example, see [Hansen and Singleton, 1982] and [Hansen and Richard, 1987].
+See [Bakshi and Chabi-Yo, 2012] and [Bakshi et al., 2017] for some related implementations.

 [Alvarez and Jermann, 2005] use \(- {\mathbb E}\left( \log S_1 + \log S_0 \right) \) as the objective to be minimized.
 Notice that

 where the term in square brackets is the logarithm of the limiting holding-period bond return.
-Their objective is thus just the same as that in the minimum divergence problem with an additive translation.
+The criterion thus equals that in the minimum divergence problem, but with an additive translation.
 Rewrite the constraints as:

 Thus we are left with an equivalent minimization problem in which the translation term is subtracted off to obtain the bound of interest.

-Applied researchers have omitted the first constraint, which weakens the bound.
-Also [Chen et al., 2024] isolate a potentially problematic aspect of monotone decreasing divergences because they may fail to detect certain limiting forms of deviations from baseline probabilities.
+Applied researchers have sometimes omitted the first constraint, which weakens the bound.
+[Chen et al., 2024] isolate a potentially problematic aspect of monotone decreasing divergences because they can fail to detect certain limiting forms of deviations from baseline probabilities.